 A server enclosure, also known as a server cabinet or chassis, is similar to a server rack but typically includes additional security, cooling, and environmental protection features.
-At Accurate Metal Fabricating, we work with OEMs in the data center space to help them engineer and project manage their high-volume custom server enclosures for new and current data center centers.
+At Accurate Metal Fabricating, we work with OEMs in the data center space to engineer and manage high-volume custom server enclosures for new and existing data centers.

 The Future of Server Enclosures